Varsha0011/js-hindi/README.md

 # JS-HINDI
-Hello Everyone, this is a javascript repository
+Hello Everyone, this is a javascript repository.
 This is beginner friendly.........